The snow is finally over, spring is here, the rains have started, and in Lancaster County it’s mud sale season!

 Come to Lancaster County and have a fun day at the auction.

-Here’s a listing of 2020’s mud sales in and around Lancaster County:
+Here’s a listing of 2020’s mud sales in and around Lancaster County: (Note that these dates have not been updated for 2021.
+We will update this list in advance of the 2022 Mud Sale season.)

 March 21: Penryn Volunteer Fire Company Sale, 1441 North Penryn Road, Manheim